 - Tension, and

-Steel is used for reinforcement because it forms strong bond with concrete and expands and shrinks at similar rate due to temperature variations.
+Steel is used for reinforcement because it forms a strong bond with concrete and expands and shrinks at a similar rate due to temperature variations.
 Also, because steel is capable of bearing all three forces.

-- Concrete cannot withstand tension and shear forces due its brittle nature and thus steel is used.
+- Concrete cannot withstand tension and shear forces due to its brittle nature and thus steel is used.

-- Reinforced steel concrete takes up less space as compared with PCC.
+- Reinforced steel-concrete takes up less space as compared with PCC.

 - Steel and concrete undergo almost similar strain

-- Steel is cheap, easy to install and easily available
+- Steel is cheap, easy to install, and easily available

 - Steel can be recycled and thus saving up a lot of money.